BarbarianElf/RGB_median_filter/SIMULATION/README.txt

 open modelsim
-go to the desired folder to simulate run do test_file.do (dp file name respectively to the folder name)
+go to the desired folder to simulate run do test_file.do (do file name respectively to the folder name)

 TOP LEVEL PROJECT: test_filter_image open modelsim